 WHITE BEACH NAVAL FACILITY, Okinawa --

-The 31st MEU is the only continuously forward-deployed MEU and is the Marine Corps’ force in readiness in the Asia-Pacific region.
+The 31st MEU is the only continuously-deployed MEU and remains the nation’s force in readiness in the Asia-Pacific region.